 - We advise some patients to not eat or drink for several hours prior to their examination.

-- Arrange reliable transportation if your referring physician has prescribed a sedative for you.
+- In case your referring physician has prescribed a sedative for you, please arrange reliable transportation.

 - Avoid tobacco, caffeine, and alcohol for several hours if your exam includes blood flow study.